City Baking Guide

 What is the fastest way to tune a recipe for Park City altitude?

-Start with the Park City preset, run one test bake, and adjust one main variable at a time while logging results.
+Start with the Park City preset, run one test bake, and adjust one main variable at a time while logging texture and doneness results.